ryanrestine/Proving_Grounds_Play_Writeups/machines/blogger_notes.md

 [+] URL: http://blogger.pg/assets/fonts/blog/ [192.168.176.217]
 ```

-Interestingly the blog is all about the OWASP top 10 vulnerabilities.
+Interestingly the blog is all about the OWASP Top 10 Vulnerabilities.

 Going back to our scan, it confirmed the user j@m3s, as well as discovered an `/wp-content/uploads` directory, but didn't find any plugins or major vulnerabilities for us.
 This is probably because I'm not using an api token with the scan.